 Our Research Initiatives for Student Enhancement (RISE-UP) program provides public health training opportunities for undergraduate students from underrepresented racial and ethnic groups.
 Our goal is to encourage and support underrepresented students to pursue graduate degrees.

 Learn more and apply

 Training takes place at one of three locations:

-Kennedy Krieger Institute, Johns Hopkins University
+Kennedy Krieger Institute, with assistance from Johns Hopkins University

 University of Southern California, with assistance from California State University Los Angeles and the Children's Hospital of Los Angeles